Control (video game): Release

-In May 2017, Remedy announced that they had partnered with 505 Games to publish the game, then codenamed "P7".
-505 provided marketing and publishing support and a fund of €7.75 million to assist the game's development, while Remedy retained the intellectual property rights to Control.
-In the press release, Remedy revealed that the game will have complex gameplay mechanics and that it will be a "longer term experience" than its previous games.
+In May 2017, Remedy announced it had partnered with 505 Games to publish Control, then codenamed "P7".
+505 provided marketing and publishing support, and €7.75 million to assist the development, while Remedy retained the intellectual property rights to Control.
+In a press release, Remedy said Control would have complex gameplay mechanics and that it would be a "longer term experience" than its previous games.
 P7 was being worked on by Remedy alongside two other projects.
-The game was officially revealed at Sony Interactive Entertainment's E3 2018 press conference.
+Control was officially revealed at Sony Interactive Entertainment's E3 2018 press conference.